Film, TV + Theatre

 Breaking Bad

-Struggling to meet ends meet, Breaking Bad follows Walter White—this high school chemistry teacher starts being a ruthless player in the local methamphetamine drug trade.
-He succumbs to his because he needs to financially provide for his family after being diagnosed with terminal lung cancer.
-Breaking Bad is the perfect series for people who want emotions mixed with action packed thriller.
+Struggling to make ends meet, Breaking Bad follows Walter White—a high school chemistry teacher who starts being a ruthless player in the local methamphetamine drug trade.
+He succumbs to this because he needs to financially provide for his family after being diagnosed with terminal lung cancer.
+Sometimes, you will understand Walter’s actions and other times, you’ll downright despise the protagonist.
+Breaking Bad is the perfect series for people who want to experience a rollercoaster of emotions in an action-packed thriller.

 Watch Breaking Bad here.